 Failing to plan is planning to fail. - Benjamin Frankin

-Assignments provide us with an opportunity to highlight some of the information we have learned, and demonstrate our ability to organize, sort, and make sense of that information.
+Assignments provide your team with an opportunity to showcase you have learned while demonstrating your ability to organize, sort, and make sense of that information.
 This is also true for team assignments.
-It's a chance for our team to help our instructor see how we process information and what we have learned through that process.
+Team assignments help your instructor see how you process information and what you have learned through that process.

-- Make sure we have a Team Agreement that includes clear expectations, agreed behaviours and consequences for missed expectations/deadlines
+- Make sure you have a Team Agreement that includes clear expectations, agreed behaviours and consequences for missed expectations/deadlines

-- Confirm that everyone on the team has a shared understanding of the team assignment, that is, we know what we are supposed to do to meet the deliverables.
-If we are not sure, ask the Instructor.
+- Confirm that everyone on the team has a shared understanding of the team assignment.
+That is, you know what you are supposed to do to meet the deliverables.
+If you are not sure, ask the Instructor.

-- Identify the specific information we need and the research requirements
+- Identify the specific information you need and the research requirements

-- Define the roles and responsibilities of each person on our team
+- Define the roles and responsibilities of each person on your team